JRGeorge6/mobiusai/StudyBot_Project_Plan.md

 ## Summary

-StudyBot represents a comprehensive AI-powered learning platform that successfully integrates multiple educational technologies into a cohesive, user-friendly experience.
-The current implementation provides a solid foundation with all core features operational, requiring only the OpenAI API key to activate the AI-powered learning features.
+Mobius represents a comprehensive AI-powered learning platform that successfully integrates multiple educational technologies into a cohesive, user-friendly experience.
+The current implementation provides a solid foundation with all core features operational, with the OpenAI API key now activated for full AI-powered learning features.

 The platform is designed for scalability, maintainability, and user engagement, with a clear roadmap for future enhancements.
 The technical architecture supports both current needs and future growth, while the user experience prioritizes intuitive interaction and effective learning outcomes.

 **Last Updated**: June 20, 2025
 **Version**: 1.0.0
-**Status**: Production Ready (pending OpenAI API key)
+**Status**: Production Ready